riveram12/MBR-responsive-portfolio/README.md

 - added outside fonts
 - used a color scheme to bring a cohesive look to the webpage
 - Anchor links in nav bar to about me section
-- Added graphic elemts like backgroun images and porfotlio images
+- Added & created my own graphic elemts using illustrator like backgroundimages and porfotlio images
 - Created a contact me form
 - used a fixed footer to allow footer to scrool with page.
 - reformated/organized syntax